Data-Driven Public Policy

 Knowledge

-• analyze policy issues using the public economics framework (equity vs. efficiency trade-offs)
+• knows the public economics framework to evaluate policies (equity vs. efficiency trade-offs)

-• use data to inform policy discussions / answer research questions
+• knows how data can inform policy discussions / answer research questions

-• use empirical methods for testing the implications of theoretical economic models, evaluating policies, and interpret the results.
+• understands empirical methods for testing the implications of theoretical economic models, evaluating policies, and knows how to interpret the results.

 Skills

-• be able to analyze the impact of various public policy proposals
+• analyze the impact of various public policy proposals and evaluate their sustainability

-• be able to analyze the economic and social consequences of public policy reforms
+• analyze the economic and social consequences of public policy reforms

 • formulate a research question of their choice and develop a plan to answer this question in a structured way.